Can the Sony PlayStation 4 connect to Bluetooth speakers?

 Sadly, your Sony PlayStation 4 does not include the ability to natively connect to your favorite Bluetooth speaker.
 You’re going to be stuck with using a variety of cables to play audio from your PlayStation console.
-You can use an audio optical cable to connect supported speakers or go the even more complicated route of using an audio extractor.

 The reason for this comes in the actual Bluetooth technology.
 The PS4 doesn’t support A2DP (things like Bluetooth devices) or other audio streaming capabilities.
 Much of this is due to the lag that would be present, making the experience just slightly off at all times.